 Fork River at the Vista Power recreation in the mountains of western

 This year there will be free workshops on Saturday and Sunday morning from 9-11 am for kids and teens interested in learning to play the blues.
 Workshop is put on by some of the fine musicians playing at the festival, as well as, returning LA Smith, loved by all workshop participants.

-- The pre-party on Friday night, August 3rd, is going to be at the Festival site with the Anita Royce and the High Rollers! -- Hamburger and hot dog roast!
+- The pre-party, kick off, on Friday night, August 2rd, is going to be at the Festival site on the BIG stage!

 August 29-31 ~~ Montana Baroque Music Festival